Description

 - Common: Nausea, vomiting, diarrhea (higher rates than dual agonists)

-- Cardiovascular: Increased heart rate (more pronounced)
+- Heart: Increased heart rate (more pronounced)

 - Serious: Limited data (Phase 2/3)